-- Bike Share: plans maintain existing locations; no new locations are proposed at this time. - Bike Racks: Bike racks, including Bike Share facilities, may be set on angle to curb to reduce overall depth impact on pedestrian zone. - Trash Receptacles: M. Olinger suggested coordinating plan locations of trash receptacles within each block for ease of maintenance and alignment with anticipated use patterns. - Bench Orientation: M. Olinger noted that benches could face the street, away from the street or be periocular to the street.
-S. Musarra noted that orientation could be impacted by whether or not there was on-street parking to provide a buffer to the travel lanes.
-Kimley-Horn to recommend orientation as part of the plans.
+- Bike Share: plans maintain existing locations; no new locations are proposed at this time - Bike Racks: Bike racks, including Bike Share facilities, will be set on an angle to the curb to reduce overall depth impact on pedestrian zone. - Trash Receptacles: Final plans will reflect filed locating locations of trash receptacles within each block for ease of maintenance and aligned with anticipated use patterns - Bench Orientation: City standard benches have been located and grouped in appropriate areas, such as bus stop locations.
+Benches are perpendicular to the street, facing each other against tree pits.